allanong5/fhe-project/README.md

-# fhe-project
 # FHE Voting Demo

-This is a simple practice repo to explore encrypted voting using the `fhEVM` from Zama.
+This is a basic project setup for an FHE-based voting demo using Zama's `tfhe-rs`.

-More updates coming soon.
+## Project Goal
+To build a basic encrypted voting system using homomorphic encryption techniques that allows users to cast votes privately and securely.

+## Getting Started
+This repository is a placeholder for learning and contributing to Zama's FHE ecosystem.